open-cluster-management-io/open-cluster-management-io.github.io/content/concepts/architecture.md

 <!-- spellchecker-enable -->

+## Overview

+open-cluster-management enables any capability within the Kubernetes ecosystem to orchestrate itself across multiple clusters and cloud providers.
+Consider the requirements that a capability within the Kubernetes ecosystem would need to become multicluster-aware.

+- The service must have an API to reason about the inventory of available clusters.
+- The service must have a way to reason about where to schedule and assign Kubernetes API manifests to a selected set of clusters.
+- The service must have a way to deliver desired Kubernetes API manifests to a selected set of clusters.
+- The service must have a way to govern how users access available clusters or groups of clusters in the fleet.
+- Optionally, the service may need to extend the management agent with additional built-in controllers that should be run on managed clusters.

+open-cluster-management provides core primitives to satisfy the above requirements to ease the multicluster-aware enablement:

+- For awareness of cluster inventory, the [ManagedCluster](/concepts/managedcluster) API represents the cluster under management while a Klusterlet operator running on the remote cluster provides metadata and health information about the availability of the agent and the managed cluster Kubernetes API endpoint.
+- For awareness of workload and configuration scheduled, a [Placement](/concepts/placement) API provides the ability to describe the expected characteristics of ideal clusters and the controller will examine the available clusters (based on permissions for the user/namespace) and dynamically match a list of clusters captured in a cluster.open-cluster-management.io/PlacementDecision.
+Related controllers can then use the result of these decisions to drive further placement of configuration and workload on the selected clusters.
+- For the delivery of configuration, the [ManifestWork](/concepts/manifestwork) API provides a simple way to specify one or more Kubernetes manifests that should be delivered and reconciled against the managed cluster.
+- To define a consistent access control boundary, users or groups may be assigned to specific ManagedClusters or collections of ManagedClusters known as [ManagedClusterSets](/concepts/managedcluster/#managedclusterset).
+- If the service has a need to install built-in controllers or operators on managed clusters, the addon.[ManagedClusterAddon](/concepts/addon) API allows additional behaviors to be injected remotely into the management agent to support abstractions built around the ManifestWork or other core primitives.

 ## Hub cluster

 The _hub_ cluster is the common term that is used to define the central controller that runs in a Kubernetes cluster.